sarvex/jina-now/README.md

 ```bash
 jina now start
 ```
-First you will be prompted to choose the modality.
-As for now, we support to search images or text.
+First, you will be prompted to choose the modality.
+As for now, we support images or text searches.
 But in the future, we will add many more options here.

 <img width="497" alt="question-modality" src="https://user-images.githubusercontent.com/11627845/170256046-4d20c79e-802e-4d28-8be9-4e5ebffd0e28.png">